nikhilrampal15/q3project/README.md

 ### Methods:

 The K-means clustering algorithm is used to group homes into individual clusters based on various inputs selected from the dataset criteria.
 Random centroids were picked from the given range of the dataset.
-Distance was measured using Euclidian Distance to define the cluster and its neighboring inhabitants.
+Distance was measured using Euclidean Distance to define the cluster and its neighboring inhabitants.

 [![Screen Shot 2016-08-10 at 10.16.22 AM.png](https://s9.postimg.org/nqv517wvj/Screen_Shot_2016_08_10_at_10_16_22_AM.png)](https://postimg.org/image/k797beu5n/)